hallambaker/Mathematical-Mesh/Documentation/Specification/Generated/SchemaMesh.md

 ﻿

+#Shared Classes

+The following classes are used as common elements in Mesh profile specifications.a

-#Cryptographic Data Objects
+##Cryptographic Data Classes

-##Public Key Objects
+Most Mesh objects are signed and/or encrypted.
+For consistency all Mesh classes make use of the cryptographic data classes described in this section.

 ###Structure: PublicKey

-Container for public key pair data
+The PublicKey class is used to describe public key pairs and trust assertions associated with a public key.

 UDF: String (Optional)

-:UDF fingerprint of the key
+:UDF fingerprint of the public key parameters/

 X509Certificate: Binary (Optional)